Testing the Distance Duality Relation with Cosmological Observations at high Redshift using Artificial Neural Network: Testing the DDR

 \section{Testing the DDR}

 In the work, we adopt the parameterizations of $\eta$ values to test DDR.
 We compare the observed $\eta$ values with two commonly parameterizations, the predictions are denoted as P1 model ($\eta(z) = 1 + \eta_0 z$) \citep{Bassett2004} and P2 model ($\eta(z) = 1 + \eta_0 z/(1+z)$) \citep{Holanda2010} with observational data from SN Ia, GRBs, BAOs, and SGLs.
 For SN Ia, the luminosity distance $D_{\rm L}(z)$ is derived from the apparent magnitude $m(z)$ and the absolute magnitude $M_{\rm B}$, while for GRBs, $D_{\rm L}(z)$ is obtained from the distance modulus $\mu(z)$.
-The angular diameter distance $D_{\rm A}$ is calculated from the transverse comoving distance $D_{\rm M}(z)/r_{\rm d}$ obtained from BAO measurements, with the sound horizon fixed at $r_{\rm d} = 147.78~{\rm Mpc}$ \citep{Planck2018VI}.
+The angular diameter distance $D_{\rm A}$ is calculated from the transverse comoving distance $D_{\rm M}(z)/r_{\rm d}$ obtained from BAO measurements.
 The observed value of $\eta$ is given by

 The uncertainty of the observed $\eta$ values is calculated from the relative errors of the luminosity distance $D_{\rm L}(z)$ and angular diameter distance $D_{\rm A}(z)$ as

 where $\sigma_{D_{\rm L}}$ and $\sigma_{D_{\rm A}}$ denote the observational uncertainties of $D_{\rm L}$ and $D_{\rm A}$, respectively.